Wipe Out Melanoma - California

 Changing the way our community faces melanoma

 What is Wipe Out Melanoma - California?
-It is a way to engage our community in the prevention, early detection, and treatment of this serious disease.
+It is way to engage our community in the prevention, early detection, and treatment of this serious disease.
 It is a research cohort, or group of people, who have a personal history of melanoma, are family members or are individuals interested in this topic.
 We hope to reach out to people who may not realize they are at higher risk for severe melanoma.
-We are gathering an impressive “wave” of community members and experts in melanoma treatment and prevention who can wipe out melanoma and help speed the progress of research and discoveries.
+We are gathering an impressive “wave” of people who can help speed the progress of research and discoveries.
 Together, we can find answers and reduce the deaths caused by melanoma.

 Our plan.
 We want to increase melanoma awareness among all Californians.
 Our goal is to save lives by educating our community on how to prevent and detect melanoma.
-Our plan includes educational campaigns and interventions, research surveys and studies, clinical trials and opportunities for the community to engage, by providing feedback on surveys and speaking directly with doctors and researchers.
+Our plan includes a number of research studies, clinical trials, educational campaigns, and opportunities for the community to complete surveys and speak directly with doctors and researchers.
 There is much that needs to be done.
 Join us.

 - Fair Complexion : Your risk of getting melanoma depends on your skin color/pigmentation, how your skin reacts to the sun (ultraviolet light) by either tanning or burning, and how much ultraviolet (UV) light exposure you have had.
 If you have light skin that tends to freckle and burn easily, red or blond hair, and blue or green eyes, you are especially susceptible to melanoma.
 People with darker complexions are at lower risk for melanoma and other skin cancers, though rates of melanoma in the US are rising in those of Asian race and Hispanic ethnicity.